14sammie41/samantha-spencer/README.md

 Add each bug as it occurs and the solution for it.
 Ensure to credit any solutions found through other developers or sites.

+*Found that the cards added from Bootstrap on my index.html page were overlapping when on an xl screen size.
+After doing some comparisons against my code for the Boardwalk-games project and browsing the documentation from Bootstrap i realised there was a style of max-width: 18rem; that had been added to the HTML.
+When removed the cards stopped overlapping and responded better on xl screens.

 ## Source for images and text

 Add all images with their alt and source in here.